fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 * Multi-targeting: One packge supports building against multiple targets The F# Core Engineering group also publish [notes and guidance on FSharp.Core.dll](http://fsharp.github.io/2015/04/18/fsharp-core-notes.html).

+### Today

-As of 2017, this package is in good shape for the main scenarios envisaged by the F# Core Engineering Group.
-It has prevented F# users posting new, random packagings of FSharp.Core, and become a tructed part of the F# library ecosystem.
+As of 2017, the FSHarp.Core nuget package is in good shape for the main scenarios envisaged by the F# Core Engineering Group.
+It has prevented
+F# users posting new, random packagings of FSharp.Core, and become a tructed part of the F# library ecosystem.
 Frequently, the package reference is managed by [Paket](https://fsprojects.github.io/Paket/), though the package also works well with nuget tooling in IDE environments.